 Kathy has had and continues to have an active professional life outside of the practice as well.
 She wrote the SCPA Article 9 portion of the Matthew Bender, Surrogate’s Court Practice, Winter 1986.

 Her current community work is more focused than in the past.
-Kathy served on the Board of Advisors of the Westchester Community Foundation (WCF) and she was on the Board of the Estate Planning Council of Westchester County.
-This is giving her more time to devote to the practice.
+Kathy serves on the Board of Advisors of the Westchester Community Foundation (WCF) .

-Her prior community work also bears mentioning.
-Kathy had served as a Board Member Chairperson of the Westchester Public/Private Partnership for Aging Services after finishing terms as Vice Chairperson and Treasurer.
-Kathy sat on the Board of the Westchester Women’s Bar Association Foundation, the charitable arm of the Westchester Women’s Bar Association, for ten years from 2002 through 2012.
-She has also sat on the Board of the Women’s Enterprise Development Center, Inc., and as a Friend of Gail, the development arm of the Pace Women’s Justice Center which works to eradicate domestic violence.
+Kathy’s prior community work also bears mentioning.
+Kathy served on the board of the Estate Planning Council of Westchester County.
+She also served as a Board Member and Chairperson of the Westchester Public/Private Partnership for Aging Services after finishing terms as Vice Chairperson and Treasurer.
+Kathy served on the Board of the Westchester Women’s Bar Association Foundation, the charitable arm of the Westchester Women’s Bar Association, for ten years from 2002 through 2012.
+She has also served on the Board of the Women’s Enterprise Development Center, Inc., and as a Friend of Gail, the development arm of the Pace Women’s Justice Center which works to eradicate domestic violence.
 In June 2003, Kathy finished her second term as President of the Westchester Women’s Bar Association (the “WWBA”).
 She previously served as a Vice President and Corresponding Secretary.
 While President and for several years thereafter, she sat on the Pace Law School Board of Visitors as the representative of the WWBA.

 A strong proponent of continuing education in the profession and the community, Kathy speaks frequently.
 She was Co-Chair and moderator for the Pace Law School annual Elder Law update for more than 5 years, resigning to make room for “newer blood”.
 She volunteers and speaks for the Pace Women’s Justice Center doing community education on estate planning.
 In 2013 taught the Pace New Directions program on Wills, Trusts & Estates, as she has since 2008, to attorneys re-entering the work force.